The ground electronic state of CS: the potential curve and associated Born-Oppenheimer rovibrational spectrum: B-O Rovibrational Spectra

 where $\mu=m_{\rm C} m_{\rm S}/(m_{\rm C}+ m_{\rm S})$ is the reduced mass for the carbon and sulfur nuclei, $L$ is the total angular momentum and $E_{(\nu,L)}$ is the rovibrational energy of the state with vibrational and rotational quantum numbers $\nu$ and $L$, respectively.
 The nuclear potential $V(R)=E_d$ is the electronic energy curve given by~\re{fitP49} or~\re{fitP59}.
-Equation~\re{NucSc} was solved by using the Lagrange-Mesh Method~\cite{DB:2015}.
 The nuclear masses are chosen as $m_{\rm C} =21868.66183$~\cite{AWT:2003} for $^{12}$C and $m_{\rm S}=58265.52010$ for $^{32}$S~\cite{AWT:2003}, measured in the mass of the electron.
+Equation~\re{NucSc} is solved by using the Lagrange-Mesh Method~\cite{DB:2015}.

 The vibrational spectrum $E_{(\nu,0)}$ was obtained by considering the two expressions for the potential curve, $V(R)=E^{C_6}$~\re{fitP49} and $V(R)=E^{C_5}$~\re{fitP59}.
 For $\nu \in [0,39]$ the results for both cases are presented in Table~\ref{TvSClF} together with experimental data reported in~\cite{CH:2023}.
+When compared these first 40 vibrational energies $E_{(\nu,0)}$ from~\cite{CH:2023}, the absolute deviation $\sim 10^{-4}$\,~{\it hartree} from experimental data occurs for both theoretical curves, whenever $V(R)=E^{C_6}$~\re{fitP49} or $V(R)=E^{C_5}$~\re{fitP59} are taken.
+For large vibrational quantum numbers $\nu > 39$ the experimental data are absent, these energies are not taken into consideration in \cite{CH:2023}, they are not predicted there as well as the maximal vibrational quantum number $\nu_{max}$ is not indicated.

-When compared with these 40 vibrational states energies $E_{(\nu,0)}$ from~\cite{CH:2023}, the absolute deviation $\sim 10^{-4}$\,~hartree occurs for both approaches, whenever $V(R)=E^{C_6}$~\re{fitP49} or $V(R)=E^{C_5}$~\re{fitP59}.
-It seems that the presence of the $C_5/R^5$ term modifies slightly the energies of the states close to the dissociation limit only, with $\nu > 40$.
-The ground electronic state X$^1\Sigma^+$ of the diatomic molecule $^{12}$C$^{32}$S, support 82/84 vibrational states whether approximation $E^{C_6}$\re{fitP49}/$E^{C_5}$\re{fitP59} is assumed, hence, $\nu_{max}=81/83$, respectively.
+It is evident that the presence of the $C_5/R^5$ term in \re{fitP59} or its absence in \re{fitP49} should modify the energies of the vibrational states close to the dissociation limit only - in concrete calculations it was found that occurs when $\nu > 72$.
+It was also found that for the ground electronic state X$^1\Sigma^+$ of the concrete diatomic molecule $^{12}$C$^{32}$S, it supports 83/85 vibrational states whether approximation $E^{C_6}$\re{fitP49}/$E^{C_5}$\re{fitP59} is assumed, hence, $\nu_{max}=82/84$, respectively.
 It is in a close agreement with $\nu_{max}=85 \rar \nu_{max}=84$, obtained in \cite{PCSFBMM:2018}.

-When comparing the vibrational energy spectrum $E_{(\nu,0)}$ obtained with $E^{C_6}$\re{fitP49} and $E^{C_5}$\re{fitP59} the absolute deviation $\lesssim 10^{-4}$~hartree in the energy spectra occurs.
+It has to be emphasized that for $\nu > 80$ for all eight isotopologues, mentioned in \cite{CH:2023}, we found the vibrational energies appeared to be of $\lesssim 10^{-4}$~{\it hartree}: those weakly-bound states should be excluded from the consideration since mass effects could be crucial for their existence.
+In general, the comparison of the vibrational energy spectrum $E_{(\nu,0)}$ obtained with $E^{C_6}$\re{fitP49} and with $E^{C_5}$\re{fitP59} the absolute deviation $\lesssim 10^{-4}$~{\it hartree} in the energy spectra occurs.